 Why is it so hard to work when you have little motivation?
 It is no surprise that a lack of focus can cause less efficient work from employees, and create a less rewarding work environment.
 In turn, this can turn into a negative company culture, and high employee turnover.
 A myriad of factors affect productivity, but for an employer, the key consideration is how to help employees overcome this lack of motivation.
 One way to ensure that productivity remains high is by introducing incentives, which motivate employees to maximize their abilities for some sort of reward.

 Sometimes all it takes is a little bit of recognition.
 If someone finishes a big project or accomplishes something noteworthy, a company-wide email can acknowledge all of their hard work.
-Some company opt for the side of creating an employee of the month program.
+Some companies opt for the side of creating an employee of the month program.
 This encourages everyone to work hard, because no matter the output, someone will be recognized.
 It encourages friendly competition without directly making the employees compete for a single prize: every month, the winner changes.
 The promise of recognition makes people want to produce their best work and be noticed for it.

 Prizes and Rewards

 What if recognition isn’t what employees want, or they have a higher need?
 If recognition isn’t the right direction for a company, tangible rewards like money or prizes can have the same effect.
 Just like in elementary school, when the best class got a pizza party, behavior is rewarded to encourage more of it.
 This style of incentive is known as positive reinforcement.
 That means that the desired behavior is encouraged by adding some reward on top.
 If one person hits some goal, they can be rewarded with a prize.
 Positive reinforcement works exceptionally well, far better than negative reinforcement, removing some reward to encourage a behavior, or either punishment, which attempts to minimize the non-desirable behavior.
 Introducing this kind of reward increases productivity.

 Does it even work?
 Do incentives improve productivity?